calistad/Surfs_Up/README.md

 Thus, we will provide an analysis of temperature data for June and December in Oahu.

 ### Purpose

-The purpose is to determine if the surf and ice cream shop business is sustainable year-round.
+To determine if the surf and ice cream shop business is sustainable year-round.

 We will discover some key differences in weather between these two months and provide some recommendations W.Avy.